drshahizan/learn-aspnet/README.md

 1. Describe the key features of the Microsoft .NETFramework and ASP.NET.
 Understand event driven programming model and the .NET framework.
 2. Design and implement web applications based onan analysis of business needs that use the .NET framework and a web development language
-3. Demonstrate the ability to construct multi-tier serverdriven dynamic web application incorporating access to databases using appropriate software methods and tools.
+3. Demonstrate the ability to construct multi-tier server driven dynamic web application incorporating access to databases using appropriate software methods and tools.
 4. Work in a team to develop a medium to complex program as a group mini project, applying the ASP.NET framework.